 |There were dozens of zebras playfully carrying on in the parkland.|

 As for this last flight of eight hours from Dubai to Johannesburg?
-Well, we weren’t able to get an upgrade to business class for Tom so I enjoyed the extra room and totally lay-down seat with a big soft blanket, pillow, and even a thin mattress pad that the flight attendant added early on to all of our seats in that section.
+Well, we weren’t able to get an upgrade to business class for Tom, so I enjoyed the extra room and lay-down seat with a big soft blanket, pillow, and even a thin mattress pad that the flight attendant added early on to all of our seats in that section.

 |Although at quite a distance, it was delightful to see so many giraffes and zebras together in the open field.|

-|Playfully interacting with one another.|
+|She was playfully interacting with one another.|

-I was offered champagne in the middle of the night, or wine or cocktails but I declined.
+I was offered champagne in the middle of the night or wine or cocktails, but I declined.
 I didn’t want my first taste of wine to be on an empty stomach on an airplane.
-As mentioned, alcohol is currently banned in South Africa so we may have to wait a while to have “sundowners” with our friends.
+As mentioned, alcohol is currently banned in South Africa, so we may have to wait a while to have “sundowners” with our friends.

 |Ostriches don’t seem to mind what’s going on in the park.
 They are happily doing their own thing.|

-Have a pleasant day and evening wherever you are and thanks for being our friends!
+Have a pleasant day and evening wherever you are, and thanks for being our friends!
 Whew!